The solution of the perturbed Tanaka-equation is pathwise unique: Examples, showing that domination is necessary

 where $(I_n)_{n\geq1}$ is the usual $\sigma(U)$ measurable enumeration of the excursions of $U$.

 Let us fix $n$ and drop the index from the notation.
 By the definition of $K$ the process $K+W$ is a Brownian bridge on the interval $I$ and is independent of $U$.
-Let us map $[0,1]$ onto $I=(a,b)$ linearly by $\phi(t)=t(b-a)+a$ and scale both $K+W$ and $U$ with $\abs{I}^{-1/2}$.
+Let us map $[0,1]$ onto $I=(a,b)$ linearly by $\phi(t)=t(b-a)+a$ and scale both $K+W$ and $U$ with $|I|^{-1/2}$.
 This way we obtain

-Then $B$ is a standard Brownian bridge and $E$ is a distorted Brownian excursion.
+Then $B$ is a standard Brownian bridge, and $E$ is a distorted Brownian excursion.
 Now the question is the probability

-since by symmetry the twice of this probability gives \eqref{eq:p}.
-We can describe the graph of the distorted excursion $(E_t)_{t\in[0,1]}$ in terms of a standard Brownian excursion $(\bE_t)_{t\in[0,1]}$ and the length $\abs{J}$ of the excursion interval of $\bU$ which is transformed after the time change into $I$.
-Indeed, the excursion of $\bU$ is obtained by scaling form $\bE$, that is, its graph can be described as
+since by symmetry the twice of this probability gives an upper bound for~\eqref{eqp}.
+We can describe the graph of the distorted excursion $(E_t)_{t\in [0,1]}$ in terms of a standard Brownian excursion $(\bE_t)_{t\in[0,1]}$ and the length $|J|$ of the excursion interval of $\bU$ which is transformed after the time change into $I$.
+Indeed, the excursion of $\bU$ is obtained by scaling form $\bE$; that is, its graph can be described as

 where $\bar{a}=\inf J$.
-To describe the effect of the time--change on the graph introduce the process
+To describe the effect of the time-change on the graph introduce the process

-Then $\abs{I}=\abs{J}^{1+\kappa/2} r(1)$ and we can parametrize the graph of $E$ as
+Then $|I|=|J|^{1+\kappa/2} r(1)$, and we can parametrize the graph of $E$ as

 Next we define independent variables